universalbit-dev/gekko-m4-globular-cluster/readme.md

 * #### **[TulipIndicators](https://tulipindicators.org/)** - Technical analysis indicators for financial data.
 * #### **[Blockchain Mining](https://github.com/universalbit-dev/universalbit-dev/tree/main/blockchain)** - Resources on blockchain and mining.

-* Certainly!
-Here’s a user-friendly, alternative version of your note with icons, ready to add at the bottom of your readme.md:

 ---

 > ### 📌 **Note on Calculations**